1940 Alabama Crimson Tide football team: Spring Hill

 To open the 1940 season, Alabama defeated Spring Hill College 26–0 at Murphy High School Stadium in Mobile.
 After a scoreless first quarter, the Crimson Tide scored their first touchdown on a one-yard Paul Spencer run in the second quarter and held a 7–0 halftime lead.
 In the third quarter, Alabama extended their lead to 20–0 with touchdowns scored runs of two-yards by Spencer and 31-yards by Dave Brown.
 They then closed the game with a five-yard Herschel Mosley touchdown run in the fourth quarter for the 26–0 victory.
-The victory was Alabama's final game played against the Badgers and improved their all-time record against Spring Hill to 3–0.
-This contest is also notable for being the first night game ever played by an Alabama football team.
+This contest is notable for being the first night game ever played by an Alabama football team.